Advanced Academics Program

 • Gifted Education Teacher, ES

-Gretchen Maxwell has been a part of the Westlawn community for 15 years.
-She was first a parent volunteer, then a substitute teacher, next the 6th grade AAP teacher, and now the Advanced Academics Resource Teacher.
-She is fully AAP endorsed and is looking forward to her new role!
-She enjoys hiking every weekend with her high school teacher husband, reading, and catching up with her daughters who are away at college.
+Gretchen Maxwell has been a part of the Westlawn community for 17 years.
+She was first a parent volunteer, then a substitute teacher, next the 6th grade full-time AAP teacher, and now the Advanced Academics Resource Teacher (AART).
+She has a masters in gifted education and is AAP endorsed with the state of Virginia.
+She enjoys hiking with her high school teacher husband, reading, and catching up with her college-aged daughters.

 Virginia Association for the Gifted